AbulBashar38/EasyPost-backend/README.md

-# Mini Social Feed App (Backend)
+# EasyPost Backend

-Lightweight Node.js + Express backend for a mini social feed.
+Lightweight Node.js + Express backend for EasyPost, a mini social feed app.
 Provides JWT auth and APIs for posts, likes, and comments.
 Designed to support mobile clients.

 ## Features